The one tool for secure AI-assisted development

 Agent detection & cost tracking

-Automatically detects Claude, Codex, Gemini, or Aider running in a terminal.
+Automatically detects Claude Code, Codex, Gemini, or Qwen Code running in a terminal.
 Shows a colored badge with token usage and estimated cost in the status bar.

 Session recording